xem/miniBook/README.md

 - Compress the file as much as you can without altering the output.
 - You can use HTML & JavaScript only, no PHP (or any server-side language), no VBScript.
 - You can use HTML entities to replace any characters.
-- The decompression must be performed entirely in the browser, without any user input, and use a reasonable amount of time (<30 min) and memory (<4GB) on a modern computer.
+- The decompression must be happen in the browser, without any user input, and use a reasonable amount of time (<30 min) and memory (<4GB) on a modern computer.
 - You CAN use gzip (or concurrent) compression algorithms, other charsets than UTF-8, binary packing, neural network...
 - You CAN use temporary elements (text, canvas...), but need to remove them from the DOM afterwards.
 - You can NOT perform network queries or read any file that's not present in your folder.